rbardet/CPP/README.md

-cpp are a 42 module where you take part of small exercice similar to the piscine but in the language C++
+cpp module are 42 exercice where you take part of small exercice similar to the piscine but in the language C++